MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Belgium/how-to-download-coda-files-from-an-isabel-server.md

 # How to: Download CODA Files from an Isabel Server
 CODA files can be downloaded manually or in attended mode.

  To manually download CODA files, log  on to the Isabel server and select the files that you want to download.
-The downloaded files can then be imported from the **\($ T\_270 Bank Account $\)** table.
+The downloaded files can then be imported from the **Bank Account** table.
 For more information, see [How to: Import CODA Statements](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Belgium/how-to-import-coda-statements.md).

 ### To download CODA files in attended mode